o4ugDF54PlqU/ethminer-discord-bot/README.md

 - Checks with pool API every 10 minutes.
 If hashrate lower than limit times_to_check times in a row, @everyone, reboot and send screenshot for diagnostic.
     - Also does a ping every check.
 Simply delete if you don't want periodic data.
 - For the multi versions, simply add the worker name in front of each command (eg "worker001 reboot")
+- Backup pool checkers that work independently of the Discord API.
+Will also reboot if a connection cannot established to the pool for 30 minutes in a row.
+Note: This is a new feature and has not been tested extensively yet.
 - Bonus: ethermine calculator, calculates 24h shares because the default 1h is dumb

 ![image](https://user-images.githubusercontent.com/36900762/115118918-e725e880-9fcf-11eb-87a4-a74c10ae2ff7.png)